tandermann/iucn_extinction_simulator/README.md

 	**The easy way**: If you are not worried about the standard path of any existing R or Python versions on your computer because you generally don't really use the command line much, you can skip the whole virtual environment stuff and simply install the software with: `conda install iucn_sim`.
 That's all, the software and all dependencies will be installed and there is no need to connecting to any environment before using `iucn_sim`.

-5. Test if installation worked by typing `iucn_sim -h` (if you created a virtual environment, you need to be connected to it for any `iucn_sim` command to work).
-This should show an overview of the available arguments of `iucn_sim`.
+5. Test if installation worked by typing `iucn_sim --version`, which should show a verison number >= 2.0 (if you created a virtual environment, you need to be connected to it for any `iucn_sim` command to work).

 6. If step 4 caused an error something went wrong along the way.
 If you are a Linux or Mac user, you can instead install `iucn_sim` by [downloading this GitHub repo](https://github.com/tobiashofmann88/iucn_extinction_simulator/archive/master.zip) and building the software by typing `python setup.py install`.
 You will need to make sure yourself that Python3 and R are installed, including the R package `rredlist` and several Python packages, which can be installed with `pip install NAME_OF_PACHAGE` (the program will tell you which packages need to be installed).